jtracey93/AzureSubscriptionVendingFunction/README.md

 Before using the Azure Function that you have just deployed, it is important to understand what the term "Alias" in this context actually means; this will help you make a decision on how to decide what to use as your "Alias" as part of the API request.

-Here are some key points of information regarding the "alias":
+Here are some key points of information regarding the "Alias":

 - Alias must be unique within the Azure AD tenant
 - Alias ID is not the same as the Subscription ID